hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 ## Responsive Buttons

 A responsive button would change its appearance while the operation is ongoing.
-For our usecase this means we want to show a "Confirm" text while the button is ready, and a loading spinner while the confirmation is being processed.
+For our use-case this means we want to show a "Confirm" text while the button is ready, and a loading spinner while the confirmation is being processed.